Aircloak/aircloak/user_guides/source/installation.md

 The air component also exposes a monitoring endpoint over HTTP.
 If you want to use it, you need to provide the `-p desired_monitoring_port:8081` option.

 If everything was properly configured, you should be able to access air on that port, and create the administrator user using the master password provided in the `config.json`.
 In the case of problems, you can check the logs with `docker logs air`.

+If you want to have explicit control of the air version, replace the `latest` tag in the command with the specific version number.

 ## Installing the cloak component